mirage/operator-handbook/src/README.md

 executed similar to a container.
 From a security perspective, the attack surface is slightly bigger - it is the seccomp implementation.
 From the network operations perspective, this is the same as what we discuss in this handbook.
-Since we don't provide pre-build unikernel binaries for seccomp, you'll need to compile them yoursel.
+Since we don't provide pre-built unikernel binaries for seccomp, you'll need to compile them yourself.
 And instead of executing `solo5-hvt`, you need to run `solo5-spt`.

 ### [Xen](https://xenproject.org/)